vispower/teamplatform-api/share.md

 * `DELETE /workspaces/1/shares/1` will revoke the access of the share object which id is mentioned in the URL.

-This will return `204 Ok` if the request was a success and the access was revoked.
+This will return `204 No Content` if the request was a success and the access was revoked.
 If the user does not have access to revoke access from the workspace or doesn't have access to the workspace, `403 Forbidden` will be returned.